The AI Liability Directive is the EU’s proposed new law to make it easier to prove liability in cases where AI systems cause harm.

 The AI Act is designed to prevent harm caused by AI, whereas the AI Liability Directive is designed to ensure that victims are fairly compensated if harm occurs.

-The AI Act proposes a series of mandatory requirements for the ‘providers’ and ‘users’ of high-risk AI systems, such as those used in the HR or banking contexts.
+The Artificial intelligence Act proposes a series of mandatory requirements for the ‘providers’ and ‘users’ of high-risk AI systems, such as those used in the HR or banking contexts.

 The mandatory requirements include establishing risk management frameworks, conducting quality assurance testing, and maintaining technical documentation and record logs about the system’s functioning.